openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 18.04 Root on ZFS.rst

   list the partitions from additional disks).
 - The pool name is arbitrary.
 If changed, the new name must be used consistently.
 The ``bpool`` convention originated in this HOWTO.

+**Feature Notes:**

+- As a read-only compatible feature, the ``userobj_accounting`` feature should be compatible in theory, but in practice, GRUB can fail with an “invalid dnode type” error.
+This feature does not matter for ``/boot`` anyway.

 2.5 Create the root pool: